Kansas GOP leader’s Medicaid expansion move roils Statehouse

 Denning faces a potentially tough re-election challenge from Democratic state Rep. Cindy Holscher.

 “Denning is easily the most vulnerable senator running for reelection,” said Patrick Miller, a University of Kansas political scientist.
-“What could help Denning get reelected is a good story about him helping get Medicaid expansion passed that makes it looks like he’s doing something moderate and that he’s working with a Democratic governor who won the district that he is running in.”
+“What could help Denning get reelected is a good story about him helping get Medicaid expansion passed that makes it look like he’s doing something moderate and that he’s working with a Democratic governor who won the district that he is running in.”

 Holscher said she’s not surprised that Denning has embraced Medicaid expansion.